 Completed his career with a win in the Hawai'i Bowl where he picked off the 13th pass of his career, which matched Hugh Keeney and Dan Dawson for second at Rice...
 Selected to play in the East-West Shrine Game with fellow Owl Jordan Taylor.

-Has been credited with a career-high 38 tackles...Set up Rice's first score at Marshall with his 12th career interception.
-Now in sole possession of fourth on the Rice career list...Matched up against NT's Carlos Harris and held him 3 catches, half his season average...Credited with his first career solo sack, and first of any kind since 2011 when he forced Hawaii's Ikaika Woolsey to ground the ball...
+Credited with a career-high 43 tackles as a senior...Set up Rice's first score at Marshall with his 12th career interception...Matched up against NT's Carlos Harris and held him 3 catches, half his season average...Credited with his first career solo sack, and first of any kind since 2011 when he forced Hawaii's Ikaika Woolsey to ground the ball...
 Credited with a season high six tackles and also broke up a pass vs. UH...
 Member of the 2014 Jim Thorpe Award Watch List...
 First-team preseason All C-USA by Phil Steele and second team by Athlon both as a cornerback and as a punt returner.

 Second team All-Conference USA selection by league coaches...
 Led the team with 10 PBU and 13 passes defended, tied for second with three interceptions...
 Picked off his third pass of season and 11th of his career vs. UTEP...
 11 interceptions is tied for fourth in school history...
 Set up the Owls winning score with his second interception and return of 22 yards vs. FAU...
 Picked off his 9th career pass vs. Kansas, his third career pick vs. Jayhawks.